Asheville Symphony Orchestra

 Large Event Parking

 The Asheville Symphony Orchestra will be performing LIVE on the Outdoor Stage at Salvage Station on Saturday, May 13th, 2023 featuring Kishi Bashi!
 Doors open at 5:30 PM and the music starts at 7:00 PM.
 All ages are welcome!
-PAID ON-SITE PARKING will be available starting at 4:30 PM and our sattelite parking lots with free shuttle service will begin at 5:00 PM.
+Very limited PAID ON-SITE PARKING will be available starting at 4:30 PM.
+Our on-site lot will fill up quickly but our satellite parking lots with free shuttle service will begin at 5:00 PM!
+You can get a shuttle ride to Salvage Station’s front door from Zen Tubing at 608 Riverside Drive or at the Asheville Visitor Center at 36 Montford Avenue.
+Shuttles will run every 15 minutes and these parking lots are FREE!!
+We also encourage patrons to Uber, Lyft, Taxi, bike, and CARPOOL!

-Root Down will be serving their delicious twist on Southern Soul food PLUS we will have several food trucks and FULL bars open for you to enjoy!
+FOOD: Root Down will be serving their delicious twist on Southern Soul food PLUS we will have Mountain View BBQ and Celcilia’s Kitchen food trucks on-site!
+Be sure to check out one of 5 FULL bars open for you to enjoy!

 Check out our FAQ page here to learn about large event parking options, what you can and cannot bring inside the venue, and MORE!